omaryahir/design_patterns_workshop/general_info_wikip.md

 ====================

 ### Adapter or Wrapper:
-Is a class that can arragement two classes ( remember electricguitar and electricacousticguitar) **like a mediator** (person who can let communication between persons who has different ideas).
+Is a class that can arragement two classes, its means that it transform an interface to use like another.  ( remember electricguitar and electricacousticguitar) **like a mediator** (person who can let communication between persons who has different ideas).

 It adapts something to be used by a class, without this is imposible.